nir/jupylet/docs/programmers_reference_guide/graphics.rst

 The function begins with the special decorator ``@app.event``.
 This decorator makes sure our function is recorgnized as the handler for the `mouse_position_event`.
 The function itself is pretty simple.
-It just sets the position of the alien and the yellow circle behind it to that of the mouse cursor.
+It just sets the position of the alien sprite and the yellow circle sprite behind it to that of the mouse cursor.

 Here is a more complicated hander.
 The spaceship keyboard handler: